moddroid94/onthespot/README.md

 # 1. Installing/launching application:
 ## 1.1.
 Using portable prebuilt binaries
+### On Windows
+Download the latest exe from the Release section and execute by double-clicking the downloaded file.

+### On MacOS
+Download the latest dmg from the Release section, double click it and drag OnTheSpot into the Applications folder.

+If you receive an error you may need to open the Applications folder, right click OnTheSpot and click Open.
+The error should be removed, if not feel free to open an issue

 ### On Linux
 #### Appimage
 It is recommended that you run `OnTheSpot` as an appimage as ffmpeg and python dependencies are prebundled.